 Oracle America, Inc. v.
 Google Inc. (N.D.
 Cal.) – represented Google in high-stakes patent and copyright litigation.
 The lawsuit was brought by Oracle based on Java technology-related patents and copyrights it acquired from Sun Microsystems in 2010.
 The Court dubbed the suit the “World Series of IP,” as the case involved allegations of infringement of seven patents and various copyrights, with Oracle’s expert estimating damages as high as $6 billion.
 Won key victories prior to trial, including significant limitations on damages and the dismissal of five of the seven patents based on successful reexaminations at the U.S. Patent & Trademark Office.
-At trial, the jury rejected all remaining claims of patent infringement and found copyright infringement of only de minimus value.
-The results are considered a sweeping victory, with essentially zero damages.
+At trial, the jury rejected all remaining claims of patent infringement, and Oracle did not appeal that portion of the case.

 Keranos, LLC v.
 Analog Devices, Inc. (E.D.Tex.) – representing “who’s who” of the semiconductor industry (e.g., Microchip Technology, Inc., Silicon Storage Technology, Inc., Intel Inc., Freescale Semiconductor, Inc., Analog Devices, Inc., Texas Instruments, Inc., Taiwan Semiconductor Manufacturing Co., Ltd., Samsung Electronics Co., Ltd., etc.), defending against patent infringement allegations related to flash memory.
 Obtained favorable Markman Order, prevailing on 13 of 15 claim terms in dispute.
 Won key victory prior to trial that resulted in dismissal of all claims against every represented defendant.